keswani-Rohitkumar/keswani-Rohitkumar/README.md

 ### Hi there 👋
+### Hi Everyone!
+Welcome to Rohit Keswani's Github Profile

+## I am a Graduate Data Scientist Looking for oppurtunities to contribute in the field of AI and Data Science.

+## On this page I have kept all my personal projects and my MSc projects.

 <!--
 **keswani-Rohitkumar/keswani-Rohitkumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.